DAVID J. WILLIS ATTORNEY

 by David J. Willis, J.D., LL.M.

-Foreclosure is the procedure by which a lender obtains both possession of and title to real property or, if the bidding is sufficiently high, liquidates its interest in the property entirely by means of a sale to a third party.
-The remedy of foreclosure is available to lenders if the borrower defaults.
-Defaults may be monetary (non-payment) or technical (e.g., failure to pay taxes or keep the property insured) on a secured real estate lien note.
-In order to determine if there has been a “default,” the loan documents—the note, the deed of trust, the loan agreement, and so forth – must be carefully examined.
-Specified notice and opportunity to cure requirements contained in these documents must be strictly followed if the foreclosure is to be valid.
+The remedy of foreclosure is available in the event of a borrower's monetary default (nonpayment) or technical default (e.g., failure to pay taxes or keep the property insured) on a secured real estate lien note.
+In order to determine if there has been a default, the loan documents—the note, the deed of trust, the loan agreement, and so forth—should be carefully examined.
+Notice and opportunity to cure requirements contained in these documents must be strictly followed if a foreclosure is to be valid.

-Foreclosures may be judicial (i.e., ordered by a court following a judgment in a lawsuit) or non-judicial (done without court involvement by auction “on the courthouse steps").
-Most foreclosures are non-judicial.
-These are governed by Sec.
-51.002 et seq. of the Texas Property Code and are held on the first Tuesday of each month between the hours of 10:00 a.m. and 4:00 p.m. at the courthouse of the county in which the property is located.
-The effect of the foreclosure is to cut off and eliminate all junior liens, including mechanic's liens, but not tax obligations.
-The objective is to satisfy the debt and cut off all competing claims to or against the property.
+Foreclosures may be judicial (ordered by a court following a judgment in a lawsuit) or non-judicial ("on the courthouse steps").
+Most foreclosures in Texas are nonjudicial.
+These are governed by chapter 51 of the Property Code and are held on the first Tuesday of each month between 10 a.m. and 4 p.m. at a designated spot at or near the county courthouse.
+The effect of foreclosure is to cut off and eliminate junior liens, including mechanic's liens, but not tax obligations.

 Required Notices to the Borrower

-Notices must be given in accordance with Property Code sections 51.002 et seq. and the deed of trust.
+Notices to the defaulting borrower must be given in accordance with Property Code sections 51.002 et seq. and the deed of trust.
 The content of foreclosure notices is technical and must be correct to insure a valid foreclosure that cannot later be attacked by a wrongful foreclosure suit.
-Client’s often protest when the lawyer advises re-noticing the debtor – “But I've already sent them an email telling them they are in default."
+Clients often protest when their lawyer advises re-noticing the debtor—"But I've already sent them an email telling them they are in default."
 Not good enough.

-Usually, two certified mail notices to the borrower are required, the first being a "Notice of Default and Intent to Accelerate" which gives formal notice of the default and affords an opportunity for the borrower to cure it (at least 20 days for a homestead, although if the deed of trust is on the FNMA form, 30 days notice of default must be given).
-Note that SB 766 and SB 472, which did not make it out of committee in the 81st Legislature, would have extended the 20 day period.
+Accordingly, two certified mail notices to the borrower are required, the first being a "Notice of Default and Intent to Accelerate" which gives formal notice of the default and affords an opportunity for the borrower to cure it (at least 20 days for a homestead, although if the deed of trust is on the FNMA form, 30 days must be given).
+Note that S.B.
+766 and S.B.
+472, which did not make it out of committee in the 81st Legislature, would have extended the 20-day period.
 This legislation may be revived in the future.
-Many lawyers consider it prudent to routinely give 30 days notice of default.
+Many lawyers consider it best to routinely give a 30-day notice.

-If the borrower is able to cure the default, a reinstatement agreement should be executed, unless the terms of the debt have been changed (e.g., payments have been lowered) in which case a hybrid reinstatement/modification agreement or even a new note (called a "replacement note") may be appropriate.
+If the borrower is able to cure, a reinstatement agreement should be executed unless the terms of the debt have been changed (e.g., payments have been lowered or the term extended) in which case a hybrid reinstatement/modification agreement or even a new note (called a "replacement note") may be appropriate.

 Notice to the IRS

-The best practice is to do a title search prior to foreclosure in order to determine if there is an IRS tax lien or other federal lien.
-If so, notice must be given to the IRS and/or the U.S. Attorney at least 25 days prior to the sale, not including the sale date (26 U.S.C.
-Sec.
-7425(c)1).
+The best practice is to do a title search prior to foreclosure to determine if there is an IRS tax lien or other federal lien.
+If so, notice must be given to the IRS and/or the U.S. Attorney at least 25 days prior to the sale, not including the sale date.
+26 U.S.C. § 7425(c)(1).
 If this is not done, any IRS tax lien on the property will not be extinguished by the sale.
-Note that the IRS also has 120 days following the sale to redeem the property.
+Note that the IRS also has 120 days following the sale to redeem the property, although this seldom happens.
 The successful bidder on an IRS-liened property is therefore not entitled to breathe a sigh of relief until the 121st day.

-The lender should check the military status of the borrower, since Sec.
-51.015 of the Property Code prohibits non-judicial foreclosure of a dwelling owned by active duty military personnel or within nine months after active duty ends.
+The investor should also check the military status of the borrower, since Property Code section 51.015 prohibits non-judicial foreclosure of a dwelling owned by active duty military personnel or within 9 months after active duty ends.
 Knowingly violating this law is a Class A misdemeanor.

 Foreclosures can be rendered void by last-minute bankruptcy filings.
-Some professional investors will check with the bankruptcy clerk's office the morning of the sale to make sure that the borrower has not filed under any chapter of the U.S. Bankruptcy Code before bidding on the property.
-Note that the clerk's office opens at 9:00 a.m. and bidding begins no earlier than 10:00 a.m.
-This is especially wise if the borrower has previously filed or threatened bankruptcy.
+Some professional investors will check with the bankruptcy clerk's office the morning of the sale to make sure that the borrower has not filed under any chapter of the U.S. Bankruptcy Code before they bid on the property.
+A prudent practice.
+Note that the bankruptcy clerk's office opens at 9 a.m. and bidding commences at 10 a.m.
+Checking bankruptcy filings is a wise precaution if the borrower has previously filed or threatened bankruptcy.
 It can be cumbersome and inconvenient to get money back from a trustee on a void sale; plus, there are lost time and opportunity costs to consider.

-Foreclosure sales in the larger counties can seem chaotic, with more than one sale going at once.
-There are two general types of sales: sales by trustees for individual and institutional lenders; and sales by the county sheriff for unpaid taxes.
-Sales are held at the location designated by the commissioners of the county where the property is located – usually the courthouse steps.
+Foreclosure sales in the larger counties can seem chaotic, with many sales going on at once.
+There are two general types: sales by trustees (usually attorneys) for individual and institutional lenders and sales by the county sheriff for unpaid taxes.
+Sales are held at the location designated by the commissioners of the county where the property is located—often the courthouse steps or close by.

 Bidding at the Sale